technofocus-pte/procode-m365agentsdepth/Lab 3/Lab 3.md

 messages—demonstrating how state is stored and modified during an ongoing conversation.

-## Exercise 4: Integrate Azure AI Foundry Agent with M365 Agents SDK
+## Exercise 4: Integrate Microsoft Foundry Agent with M365 Agents SDK

 You’ve built an agent using the M365 Agents SDK and configured it with generative AI capabilities.
-Now, you’ll connect this local agent to the Azure AI Foundry agent you created earlier.
+Now, you’ll connect this local agent to the Microsoft Foundry agent you created earlier.
 This enables your agent to respond using enterprise data and instructions stored in the Foundry project, bringing everything full circle.

-### Task 1: Configure EchoBot.cs to Connect with Azure AI Foundry Agent
+### Task 1: Configure EchoBot.cs to Connect with Microsoft Foundry Agent

-In this task, you’ll connect to the Azure AI Foundry agent by adding a client to fetch and invoke your Foundry-hosted model inside the EchoBot.cs.
+In this task, you’ll connect to the Microsoft Foundry agent by adding a client to fetch and invoke your Foundry-hosted model inside the EchoBot.cs.